kittinunf/Result/README.md

 ## Never Fail Operation

-In some case, one wants to model an always successful operation. `Result<V, NoException>` is a good idea for that.
+In some case, one wants to model an always successful operation. `Result<V: Any?, NoException>` is a good idea for that.
 `NoException` is to indicate that there is no exception to throw.
 E.g.

 ``` Kotlin